SkooveLearn PianoDownload on the App Store

 Here is how you count sixteenth note beats in 4/4 time:

-Dotted eighth notes
+Dotted eighth and sixteenth notes

-The dotted eighth note looks like this:
+A dotted eighth note looks like this:

 dotted eighth note